birth your family, your way

 Home birth is generally nothing like the dramatic, unplanned excitement you see on TV shows!
 For those who choose it, home birth provides the comfort of being in familiar surroundings.
 This allows you to feel more confident and relaxed, able to access your own food, bed and bathroom and choose who will be present.
 Home birth also means you don’t have to travel to hospital while you’re in labor or leave your own bed with your new baby until you want to.

-For low-risk women cared for by trained midwives, the best current scientific research states clearly that home birth is as safe as hospital birth, with less intervention.
-Home birth for low-risk women with recognized midwives is considered a safe option around the world, including the USA, Canada, the UK, and most European countries.
+For healthy women cared for by trained midwives, the best current scientific research states clearly that home birth is as safe as hospital birth, with less intervention.
+Home birth for healthy women with recognized midwives is considered a safe option around the world, including the USA, Canada, the UK, and most European countries.

 Midwives are specialists in normal pregnancy, birth and newborn care, trained to screen for and manage common complications and emergencies.
 We have extensive knowledge of and faith in women and their ability to labor and give birth.
 Birth is a normal, physiological process that unfolds most smoothly in a familiar, undisturbed environment.
 Home is a very special place to give birth!